spacebee-technologies/Moonquakes-SpaceApps2023/README.md

+# Make a Moonquake Map 2.0!
+The Apollo Lunar Surface Experiment Package (ALSEP) was a set of geophysical instruments designed to monitor the lunar environment after astronauts left each Apollo landing site, with an intended lifespan of one year (two for Apollo 17).
+Surprisingly, these instruments continued to function for up to 8 years until Mission Control shut them down on September 30, 1977.
+The first Apollo mission, Apollo 11, had a simpler version called the Early Apollo Surface Experiments Package (EASEP), featuring only two experiments.

+During the journey from Earth, the ALSEP/EASEP packages were stowed in the Scientific Equipment Bay (SEQ Bay)/Quad II.
+Their height was adjusted for easy manual deployment on level terrain, with booms assisting off-loading, especially if the Lunar Module was tilted.
+Lanyards released the packages, allowing them to swing freely and then be lowered by pulley to the lunar surface.
+Apollo 15's LM tilt made hand off-loading feasible, and for Apollo 17, the pulleys were removed as the crew deemed them unnecessary.
+Mission timelines allotted 8 to 9 minutes for this coordinated off-loading process by both crew members.
 # Aónikenk Lunar Data Visualizer
 This repo contains:
 - A web app for scientific lunar data visualization (seismographic information, topographic and geological maps and more!)